 You are required to meet with your supervisor on a monthly basis and to record these meetings on your Tabula profile page, under the heading ‘Record of Meetings’.
 You should include details on the subject of discussion, the length of time of the meeting and actions to be completed before the next meeting with your supervisor.
-Your supervisor will be prompted via Tabula to read the report and to approve/add a comment.
+Your supervisor will be prompted, via Tabula, to read the report and to approve/add a comment.

 How to be an effective researcher

-The PGR Professional Development Framework is to be introduced by the University from September 2017, at which time it will become compulsory for PhD students to spend at least 10 days per year on activities that support professional development.
-However, there is a lot of flexibility around the type of activity (e.g. attendance at conferences, workshops and masterclasses would count) and the University recognises that the majority of training for an economics PhD student is contained within the MRes programme.
-The University has an online portal, Warwick Skills Forge (email@example.com ) to support your PGR development.
+The University's postgraduate Researcher Professional Development FrameworkLink opens in a new window requires that PhD students spend at least 10 days per year on activities that support professional development.
+However, there is a lot of flexibility around the type of activity (e.g. attendance at conferences, workshops and masterclasses would count) and the University recognises that the majority of training for an Economics PhD student is contained within the MRes programme.
+The University has an online portal, Warwick Skills Forge Link opens in a new window(firstname.lastname@example.org) to support your PGR development.
+SkillsForge allows you to:

 There are weekly departmental seminars in most fields in economics.
 These talks are an indication of current areas of research interest and methods of analysis.
-You are expected to attend at least one seminar series in your field of interest.
+You are required to attend at least one seminar series in your field of interest.
 Find out more on the Department's event page.

 Do not make the mistake of thinking that because a seminar topic is outside your area, it is of no interest or importance to you.
 Often, you can learn how best to do things by seeing how others do them.
 Also, in seminars, speakers will commonly explain the 'tricks' in their paper- the things that are omitted from the published version.